kolkhis/tech-notes/linux/ansible/ansible-doc.md

 # Ansible-Doc

-The `ansible-doc` tool is shipped with Ansible, and contains Ansible documentation.
+The `ansible-doc` tool is shipped with Ansible core, and contains Ansible documentation.

 It allows you to reference ansible documentation without leaving the command line.